By Ben Pensant.

 As for convincing 17 million Leave-voters to support a party dominated by Blairites who want to stop Brexit and Marxists who don’t care either way…well, have you ever spoke to these people?
 If you can get past the bad skin and broken teeth good luck understanding a sodding word they say.

 No, the working-class long ago ceased being useful to Labour.
-And luckily, the surge in new members will be more than enough to get over the line without having to do anything silly like engaging with people who think differently to us and shop in Aldi.
+And luckily, the surge in new members will be more than enough to get over the line without having to do anything silly like engaging with people who think differently to us and shop at Liddle.
 Far easier to carry on telling people how stupid they are.
 And if that fails there’s always option number two:

 As the over-the-top coverage of Corbyn’s defence and support for Islamists shows, a dislike of brown people has played a huge part in the anti-Corbyn crusade.
-Indeed, if by some miracle Theresa May cheats her way to victory you can bet your bottom dollar the genetic white supremacy of the British public will have had something to do with it.
+Indeed, if by some miracle the Tories cheat their way to victory you can bet your bottom dollar the genetic white supremacy of the British public will have had something to do with it.

-Happily, should the Tories win we can simply re-hash our old Brexit/Trump excuses and label millions of people we’ve never met as bigots.
-A cursory glance at Twitter or The New European shows these excuses still carry a lot of internet currency, presumably because both offer a safe space for civil servants and performance artists to feel superior to strangers.
+Happily, should the Tories win we can simply re-hash our old Brexit/Trump excuses and label millions of people we’ve never met bigots.
+A cursory glance at Twitter shows these excuses still carry a lot of internet currency, presumably because both offer a safe space for civil servants and performance artists to feel superior to strangers.

 Because one of the proudest examples of left-wing cognitive dissonance is the way we spend all our spare time telling everyone what a foul, racist, hate-crime ravaged wasteland the UK is yet we are shell-shocked when people who live in this foul, racist hate-crime-ravaged wasteland vote differently to us.
-The fact that Britain is one of the most tolerant, liberal democracies on the planet and many people see the Conservatives as the best bet to keep it that way is besides the point.
+The fact that Britain is one of the most tolerant, liberal democracies on the planet is besides the point.

 And we all know whose fault that is: